Aditya1813/Schnoww/Readme.md

 # Schnoww
-This project is for made for mobile computing 2430.
+This project is made for mobile computing 2430.

 ## Intro
 ```